cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 - Date and time to stop logging
 - Values to measure: Power (kW), Energy (<a class="glossary-link" href="/glossary#kwh"><abbr title="Kilowatt Hour">kWh</abbr></a>)

-An example of how to setup the Dent EliteProXC power data logger is shown in the video below.
+An example of how to set up the Dent EliteProXC power data logger is shown in the video below.

 <iframe class ="video" src="https://www.youtube.com/embed/HS9k_L59IX8?si=u0v1ic6UIHQZa1wm" title="YouTube video player" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption class="figure-caption text-left">Figure 1.
 How to configure the Dent EliteProXC Power Meter on ELOG software.
 (Click to Start Video)</figcaption>

-### 2. Installation of Equipment
+### 2. Install Equipment

 1. Confirm that the equipment is operational.
-2. Identify if the distribution system supplied electricity to other loads that are not relevant to the project (to avoid measuring unwanted loads).
+2. Determine whether the distribution system supplies electricity to any unrelated loads to avoid measuring unintended energy consumption.
 3. Identify the wiring configuration of the distribution system.
 This will determine how to set up the logger and sensors.
 4. Clamp the sensors around the electrical wires.
-Make sure they are facing the right direction, or else the current may be recorded with negative values.
+Make sure they are facing the right direction, or the current may be recorded with negative values.
 5. Based on the wiring configuration and instructions from the equipment’s user manual, install the sensor and logger to measure the power and energy to the system.

 This section illustrates the most common wire configurations for a panelboard and how the Dent EliteProXC data logger is connected.